How to Start a Coffee Trailer Successfully

 Buy a Used Trailer

 There are used food and coffee trailers that are no longer in service.
 They may also have the structure elements for you to revamp or upgrade to fit your needs.
-A used trailer may also need to be refurbished to your liking and needed to satisfy the health department requirements.
+A used trailer may also need to be refurbished to your liking and to satisfy the health department requirements.

 Buy a New Trailer